 Today, carbon taxes exist in some form in more than 15 countries around the world.
 The UK introduced a carbon-floor price in 2011.
 Now, six years later, the country that led the coal-powered industrial revolution is on the verge of eliminating the use of the dirty fuel.
 But perhaps the most instructive example of how carbon taxes affect emissions comes from Australia.
 When the country announced it would levy the tax in 2012, its CO2 emissions fell in anticipation of the new policy going into effect.
 For nearly two years, emissions continued to dive until a political shakeup led to a new government that reversed the policy in late 2014.
 Immediately, CO2 emissions began to rise again; by 2016, they had returned to 2012 levels.

 The Paris climate agreement’s goal to reach zero emissions have reinvigorated interest in carbon-capture technologies across the world.
 Canada has the most CCS projects besides the US, with three in operation and two to launch in 2018.
 Norway has some of the longest-running after the US, and is planning to build more in the near future.
 Australia will soon be home to one of the world’s largest CCS plants: the Gorgon project, expected to launch in 2018, will separate carbon dioxide from natural gas, and bury nearly 4 million metric tons of CO2 annually.
 India is planning to finance at least one carbon-capture project before 2020.
 Finally, though China currently has no completed large-scale CCS projects, it has more of them in the planning phase than any other country.
-(Quartz’s feature story on China’s efforts will be published later in the series.)
+(You can read Quartz’s feature story on China’s efforts.)

 However, the world continues to look to the US’s advances in carbon capture.
 There’s one thing the many innovations mentioned in this article have in common: the US Department of Energy (DOE).
 The department gave grants to Petra Nova to build the first coal-power plant with CCS, to Solidia Technologies to help with research, to Newlight Technologies to help scale up their technology, and to Opus 12 in the form of lab facilities.
 Ethan Novek is currently applying for a DOE grant.
 So it matters what US leadership thinks about climate change.